You need to figure out this inflation beast.

 The lesson is simple.
-If you think you need a million bucks to retire early with, you need to figure out how much purchasing power that million bucks buys you in the future.
+If you think you need a million bucks to retire early, you need to figure out how much purchasing power that one million bucks buys you in the future.

 If you were to retire in 2020, that million bucks is still a million bucks as you know it today.
-Retire in 2050, and that million bucks has suddenly lost half its purchasing power.
+Retire in 2050, and one million dollars has suddenly lost half its purchasing power.
 No wonder dear old Grandpa has a beef.

 So if you’re saying to yourself, “Hey, I’m a millennial.
 I’ve got a good 20 or 30 years of work left in me.
-I might take a sabattical here and there, but I’m not going to retire early until 2050.
+I might take a sabbatical here and there, but I’m not going to retire early until 2050.
 No problem!”
-Well, as SteveArk warns in his post, better be mindful of Grandpa’s old pal, Mr. Inflation.
+Well, better be mindful of Grandpa’s old pal, Mr. Inflation.

 This is not what we want to see when we reach age 60, 70, or 80.
-In fact, it’s a bit shocking, that despite our best efforts to contain costs and live within a reasonable budget, it’ll take SIX FIGURES for Jane’s family to maintain their lifestyle in 30 years.
+It’s a bit shocking, that despite our best efforts to contain costs and live within a reasonable budget, it’ll take SIX FIGURES for Jane’s family to maintain their lifestyle in 30 years.

 Some of these inflation rates feel off to me (like the zeroes), but the combined 2.57% feels right.
 That’s a low and somewhat comforting figure, believe it or not.
 There very well could come another period like 1979 – 1980, when inflation soared past 10% due to unstable monetary policy.